 Welcome to video seven in the Beginner Guitar Quick-Start Series.
 In this lesson, we’re going to go through how to use your picking hand to properly strum the guitar.
 This will help you make sure your practice is efficient, reduce the risk of injury, and help your progress through future lessons.

-The easiest way to hold a pick is to hold it in front of you with the pointed end towards your left side, put your right thumb on it as naturally as you can, and come down on the pick with your index finger, gripping it naturally.
+Gripping The Pick: The easiest way to hold a pick is to hold it in front of you with the pointed end towards your left side, put your right thumb on it as naturally as you can, and come down on the pick with your index finger, gripping it naturally.
 Your finger may be curved, it may be parallel to the pick, or it may bend the other way.
 You can also try gripping the pick with two fingers to give yourself more control.
 Experiment with your grip and find what is most comfortable for you.

-The next subjective thing I’ll talk about it the angle that you pick from.
+Pick Angle: The next subjective thing I’ll talk about it the angle that you pick from.
 Most guitar players have the pick angled downward towards the floor when they strum, while some people have the pick parallel to the strings, and a few people will have their pick angled upwards.
 The angle you choose doesn’t matter, as long as you experiment and find what you like best.

-Another tip I want to give you when you’re strumming is to relax.
+Strumming Tip: Relax!
 If you start to tense up, not only will your playing be inefficient, but you may end up with injuries.
 If you feel any tension starting in your shoulders while you’re strumming, just stop, relax, and start over again.

-Something I see many new guitar players do is lock their wrist and strum from just their elbow, which can be a cause for tension.
+Basic Strumming Technique: Something I see many new guitar players do is lock their wrist and strum from just their elbow, which can be a cause for tension.
 The best analogy for strumming is to pretend you have a bit of honey on your finger with a feather stuck to it, and you’re trying to flick the feather off.
 In the video, you’ll see that most of the strumming movement is coming from my wrist but my elbow is moving too.
 Keep this analogy in mind as you go through this lesson.

-When you’re comfortable with your upstrokes and downstrokes on their own, you’ll want to try putting them together.
+Combining Downstrokes & Upstrokes: When you’re comfortable with your upstrokes and downstrokes on their own, you’ll want to try putting them together.
 Try alternating upstrokes and downstrokes, and again, if you don’t know any chords, you can just mute the strings with your other hand.

-A lot of newer guitar players have trouble keeping a grip on their pick when they strum, so it goes flying out of their hand.
+Strumming Tip: A lot of newer guitar players have trouble keeping a grip on their pick when they strum, so it goes flying out of their hand.
 Be sure to experiment with how tightly you hold on to the pick.
 You need to hold on to it just tight enough so that it won’t go flying, but not so tightly that you end up tensing up.